 Since then, the city-state has become one of the 1st world countries with skyscrapers, subways, vibrant night life, plethora of tasty local food influenced by multi cultures, some interesting sights, and of course lots of shopping.

-Singapore is now one of the most popular travel destinations in the world.
-Continue reading to find out why?
+Over the years, I have witnessed this place grow and prosper.
+Today, Singapore is now one of the most popular travel destinations in the world.

 Where is Singapore?